HEASARC/heasarc-tutorials/pySAS_pipeline_testing.md

 ### At this point for most observations and sources the reprocessing steps are complete, and we can proceed with generating our science products.
 Other checks, such as checking for pile-up, will be dealt with during the science product generation, as this relies upon checking the spectroscopic and photometric properties of the source(s) in question.

-#--> Add this work to the board.
-Add in progress while working on it.

 # Stage 3: Science Data Product Generation